This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Part of the Loy Krathong free festivities in Chiang Mai are free parades that take place in different parts of the city each night, consisting of hundreds of beautifully dressed dancers and musicians plus floats / mobile stages.

-The Loy Krathong parade dates and times change each year and will be announced in due course for 2023.
+The Loy Krathong parade dates and times change each year.

 Tae Pae Gate at Loy Krathong